Overview

 Resident Highlights:

-Nov 2022: Occupational Medicine Residency Program Director, Dr. Alya Khan, and Occupational Medicine Resident, Dr. Samantha Ayoub, speak on the American College of Occupational and Environmental Medicine's OccPod podcast for a conversation with resident physicians on occupational and environmental medicine.
+Nov 2022: Residency Program Director, Dr. Alya Khan, and Resident, Dr. Samantha Ayoub, speak on the American College of Occupational & Environmental Medicine's OccPod podcast for a conversation on occupational and environmental medicine.